m-mitwas/Phase-shifters/README.md

 # Phase-shifters
-Semester project of phase shifters.
+Semester project of phase shifters using resistor and capacitors.